Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding: N-dimensional RoPE

-In this paper, we primarily focus on the single-modality setting corresponding to \textbf{Case 1} in the section \ref{sec:ND RoPE}, where the dimensionality of the MASA matches that of the positional encoding.
-In this case, the core problem reduces to constructing a basis of the MASA, as stated in Theorem~\ref{the1}.
-A commonly used approach is the standard ND RoPE given in Equation~\eqref{eq:nd standard rope}, which is computationally efficient but lacks interactions across spatial dimensions.
+In this paper, we primarily focus on \textbf{Case 1} in Section~\ref{subsec:masa construction}, where the core problem reduces to constructing a basis of the MASA, as stated in Theorem~\ref{the1}.
+A natural solution is the maximal toral subalgebra or standard \(N\)-dimensional RoPE in \eqref{eq:standard nd rope}, which is computationally efficient but encodes each spatial dimension independently, without capturing cross-dimensional interactions.